The Sea: Dublin's Most Beautiful Walk Along The Coast to Killiney

 A Deep History

 Dalkey is where a lot of famous Irish people & rich folk live today, but even back in the 14th century, Dalkey was a major trading port for Dublin way back in the day.
-The water closer to modern day Dublin Port was too shallow for the boats.
+Modern day Dublin Port was too shallow for the boats.
 So they would offload their goods at Dalkey.

 This made Dalkey a target so they built seven castles to protect everything.
 But then someone figured out how to dredge and the boats were able to go closer into Dublin and sailed past Dalkey.
 The local economy sank along.
 It was probably a good time to snap up a fixer upper castle.